ColoGISpro/CTS/README.md

 Documentation is currently being compiled by the CPW GIS Unit.
-What follows is a excerpt from the CTS Technical overview documentation to give companies bidding on the RFP some background on the existing CTS workflow.
+What follows is a excerpt from the documentation to give companies bidding on the RFP some background on the existing CTS workflow.

 T Drive